robsann/robsann/README.md

 # Hi, I'm Robson!

-I am a self-taught cybersecurity learner interested in cyber defense topics such as (but not limited to) network and endpoint security, traffic and log analysis, incident response, digital forensics, threat intelligence, threat hunting, malware analysis, and vulnerability management.
+I am a self-taught cybersecurity learner interested in cyber defense topics such as network and endpoint security, traffic and log analysis, digital forensics and incident response, threat intelligence, threat hunting, malware analysis, web applications security, and vulnerability management.

 # Badges & Skills
 [<img src="https://tryhackme-badges.s3.amazonaws.com/robsann.png" alt="TryHackMe">](https://tryhackme.com/p/robsann)

 # [Learning Paths & Courses Credentials](https://github.com/robsann/robsann/blob/main/courses.md)
-I have been using Linkedin Learning to learn cybersecurity concepts and tools such as VirtualBox, Docker, Elastic Stack, Splunk, and TryHackMe to get hands-on practice with offensive and defensive tools.
-I also used DataCamp to Python and Data Analysis.
+I have been using Linkedin Learning to learn cybersecurity topics and tools such as VirtualBox, Docker, Wireshark, Elastic Stack, Splunk, and TryHackMe to get hands-on practice with offensive and defensive tools and techniques.
+I also used DataCamp to learn Python and Data Analysis.

 <div align="center">